 - Take lots of notes and read the documents provided thoroughly

 - You may need to undress for a physical exam so wear simple clothing

 Want more information before scheduling your Surgeon consultation?

-- Book a Complimentary patient Advisor Consultation (FREE)
+- Book a patient Advisor chat – (FREE)